-She co-curated Threads, an immersive installation presented at Melbourne Museum and Immigration Museum, and in 2025 edited Culture Makers (Museums Victoria), a publication exploring critical approaches to storytelling within cultural institutions.
-As a writer-in-residence at Footscray Community Arts, she developed text-based poetic installations, including Flood Myth, exhibited as part of Same River Twice at Emerging Writers’ Festival.
+Her curatorial work includes Threads, an immersive installation presented at Melbourne Museum and Immigration useum, and Culture Makers (Museums Victoria, 2025), a publication she edited.
+As writer-in-residence at Footscray Arts Centre, she developed a poetic installation Flood Myth, exhibited as part of Same River Twice at the Emerging Writers’ Festival.

 Photograph by Tamarah Scott